wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.7.4 =
+* Fixed an issue with the table sorting for custom questions not working correctly
+* Added an the option to change the verbiage for the add additional guest question
+* When the email notification is sent now the associated attendees statuses are sent as well

 = 1.7.3 =
 * Fixed some issues so notices would not surface